clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 // TODO: further
 // NB: u_z (63), and u_t (77.5) => with sigma_z we can get u_R later..
 // however, caveats of bad normal fit at tail would apply...

+// TODO: maybe just graph the precise multinomial distribution over N(u,s^2)
+// should indicate, at least at the 90% tail, that it's not a good approx

+// we can compute probabilities for Z and show.
+// just do it for the tail, but verify for key points, 75, 80, 85, 90

 </script>